BOOKSFASHIONHOME DECOR

 Still Life by Louise Penny

-In the blink-and-you’ll-miss-it québécois village of Three Pines, a man discovers beloved local woman Jane Neal dead of an apparent crossbow wound.
-However, Inspector Armand Gamache’s intuition tells him this case won’t boil down to a simple hunting accident.
-Though often listed as a “cozy mystery,” the Chief Inspector Gamache series often dives into the deepest depravities of urban and rural humanity.
-Still, you’ll gradually fall in love with the motley townsfolk of Three Pines with their foibles and flaws, and you’ll quickly wish you were sitting fireside at Olivier and Gabri’s bistrot with a giant chocolat chaud.
+In the tiny Québécois village of Three Pines, a man discovers local woman Jane Neal dead of an apparent crossbow wound.
+But, DCI Armand Gamache’s intuition tells him this case won’t come down to a hunting accident.
+Though often listed as a “cozy mystery,” the series often dives into the deepest depravities of urban and rural humanity.
+Still, you’ll quickly wish you were sitting fireside at Olivier and Gabri’s bistrot with a chocolat chaud.

 The Tale of Hill Top Farm by Susan Wittig Albert